 Also, it should be noted that again, despite the film’s ending, Michael is, in fact, still alive.

 H20 effectively washed away the majority of the sequels.
-It is set 20 years after the fateful Halloween night seen in the first film and the ’80 sequel, with Laurie strode front and centre once again.
+It is set 20 years after the fateful Halloween night seen in the first film and the ’80 sequel, with Laurie Strode front and center once again.
 Thankfully, in this timeline, she didn’t perish in a random car crash like Halloween 4 suggested.

 Instead, Laurie faked her death to avoid Michael and began working as a headmistress at a boarding school.
 But Michael, being Michael, just can’t leave Laurie alone.
 The killer soon comes back, and spoiler alert- we see Laurie finally get rid of him after she chops off his head with an axe, killing him for good… or does she (no, no, she doesn’t).